lobs-core Β· Standalone Agent Runtime

 Research Memos

 Researcher agents write structured memos that persist across sessions.
-Next time a similar question comes up, the answer is already there.
+When a similar question returns, the answer is already there.

 Agent Runbooks